earth6r/Analytics0001/README.md

     - add skeleton for profile picture in booking details page on top right
     - add default profile picture if no profile picture is set or decide to hide it (currently hiding it)
     - TODO: fix drag and drop on file input for booking details dialog
+    - any data in booking details page, should also be shown in user page (but this will not show unless the potential customer becomes a user - ties their email)

 CHARTS:
     - deposits over time chart 🔄